Carry each other’s burdens, and in this way you will fulfill the law of Christ. Galatians 6:2

 Anyone who wishes to volunteer as a Friendly Visitor must be Virtus trained; please go to Volunteer at St. Rose for more information.

 For more information, please contact Sister Mary Ellen Genova at 203-426-2572 or Mariotte Corson.

 Upon the passing of a St. Rose parishioner, we request that the family make an appointment with Sister Mary Ellen Genova for funeral Mass planning and bereavement counseling.
 Sister Mary Ellen is available Monday through Thursday during Rectory business hours.

 Provide a hot meal for fellow parishioners who are going through a difficult time.
 Volunteers are asked to provide a meal of their choice for a fellow family who may be struggling with a chronic illness or a family emergency.
 The volunteer prepares and delivers the meal with thoughts and prayers for the receiving family.

 The St. Rose Parish Nurse Ministry supports the Church's mission to help those in need of physical healing and seeks to nurture holistic health (mind, body, spirit) of our Parish community.
 Our Nurse Ministry supports the of promotion wellness and prevention of illness through the roles of health educator, counselor and as a source of referral to greater community services and resources.

 Please contact our Parish Nurse should you need assistance of this kind.

-Monthly Blood Pressure Screening service on the third weekend of every month will resume in September 2021.
+Monthly Blood Pressure Screening service happens on the second weekend of every month after Masses.
 If you are a medical professional would like to volunteer to assist, please contact the Parish Nurse.

 Give thanks to the Lord for He is good; His love endures forever.
 Psalm 118:1